-In this tutorial, learn how to enhance your PDF documents in Acrobat X or XI so that anyone can cut and paste text from PDF to Word.
+In this tutorial, learn how to edit PDF files in Acrobat X or XI so anyone can cut and paste text from PDF to Word.

 Lori Kassuba December 13, 2011